tearflake/symp-intro/README.md

 #### About The Core

 Symp core is an S-expression based programming framework.\
-It’s colorless and minimalist although computationally complete.\
+It’s austere and minimalist although computationally complete.\
 A tool for building programming frameworks as well as writing in them.

 ---